 Following a picnic lunch we travel to the western edge of the park, where the Gorges du Tarn meets the Gorges de la Jonte.
 Here we visit the Belvédère des Vautours, an interpretive centre and viewing point for the many Griffon and Black vultures that nest in the Gorge.
 National park officers will show us their nests as we watch individuals and groups perched on the dramatic gorge walls.
 Following a majestic aerial ballet performed by 30 or so vultures, we return to our hotel and enjoy a farewell meal.
 (Overnight Florac) BLD

 This morning we drive out of the Cévennes National Park along the scenic Corniche des Cévennes, past the village of Saint-Jean-du-Gard and on to Nîmes’ TGV station, where you will be able to take a train to your airport or next French destination.
+Our tour ends at Nîmes TGV station at approximately 1200hrs (midday).
 B